-But there is a further lesson in this—the story of Am Yisrael’s evolution from family to nation reveals a gradual demotion of castes and hierarchies.
+But there is a further lesson in this subversive narrative—the story of Am Yisrael’s evolution from family to nation reveals a gradual demotion of castes and hierarchies.
 It is a fitting motif for a people made up of escaped slaves.

-But this break with societal norms and hierarchies may be rooted in older traditions.
+This break with societal norms and hierarchies is a motif throughout the Book of B’reishit (Genesis).
 R’ Yoel Bin Nun speculates that the term “Ivri” (Hebrew) means “misfit”, or “law-breaker”.
 He suggests that our ancestors earned this appellation through breaking one particularly sacrosanct law of the ancient Near East: the requirement to return a run-away slave to his or her masters.

 R’ Bin Nun’s suggestion makes sense given much of our later legislation and national ethos.
 In particular, it may explain the tension between societal order written into the Torah and the stories that hold up subversive iconoclasts as those worthy of emulation.

-But a people that refuses to surrender escaped slaves is likely to accrue a variety of run-aways and misfits over the generations, and might easily fall into a caste system of their own.
+The danger, of course, is that a people that refuses to surrender escaped slaves is likely to accrue a variety of runaways and misfits over the generations, and might easily fall into a caste system of their own.

 The true miracle is that they do not.
 They learn to fight against hierarchies and castes by relegating what would have been the societal elite of the times to an easily controlled—and subordinate—priesthood.
 The priests are elevated, yes, but, as opposed to their position in Egypt and Sumeria, in Israelite society they are forbidden to own land, and thus cannot add material wealth to their spiritual elevation.
 They are limited by the very law which gives them their prestige.
 The priestly code is spelled out in great detail in the book of Vayikra (Leviticus); everyone can read the code for themselves and judge whether Israel’s priests are carrying out their charge properly.
 They are subject to checks and balances, to transparency.